-Bottom line: If you’re a Mac user with repetitive tasks you’d like to automate, Alfred can save you significant time, making it well worth the investment.
+Bottom line: If you’re a Mac user with repetitive tasks you’d like to automate, including teams spread across timezones, Alfred can save you significant time, making it well worth the investment.

 Our research shows the average worker spent 5% more time in meetings in 2020.
 And according to other surveys, 51% of employees say the number of meetings are rising.
-Between Zoom, constant Slack notifications, and an onslaught of emails, it continues to be a tough year for heads-down work.
+Between Zoom, constant Slack notifications, and an onslaught of emails, it continues to be tough to reserve time for heads-down work.
 If the thought of another 1:1 makes you want to scream and go offline forever, we feel your pain.

 Clockwise creates that Focus Time you need to get real work done.
 It’s a smart calendar assistant that frees up time for you to focus on what matters.
 It does this in a few ways.
 First, Clockwise finds and blocks off two-hour or more chunks of uninterrupted time for you to focus on your deep work projects.
 Second, Clockwise creates more of those blocks by moving your meetings to the least-interruptive time possible.
 Third, Clockwise resolves conflicts automatically and suggests the best times to meet when scheduling, reducing the amount of time you need to spend in your calendar.
 In short, this smart calendar app can optimize your schedule, so you can work smarter and not harder.